chriskpeterson/vuepress2/docs/simplivity380.md

 *This content is from an installation guide for the previous generation HPE SimpliVity 380 (Hyper Converged 380).
 Installation included cabling and management software installation and configuration.*

-*HPE SimpliVity 380 is a node-based composable architecture utilizing rack-based servers for compute, storage, and networking.
-In a typically large-scale deployment, compute and storage are typically hardware components.
-Though this has its advantages, it can be difficult to configure and deploy.
-The all-in-one architecture of SimpliVity allows customers to easily configure and grow their solution as demand increases.*
+*HPE SimpliVity Hyper Converged 380 is a node-based hyperconverged architecture utilizing rack-based servers for compute, storage, and networking.
+In a typical large-scale deployment, compute, storage, and networking are integrated using individual components.

+*I was on the team that worked on the initial launch of this product.
+The hardware, software, and user interface were all being developed as we created the documentation.
+On this project, I worked closely with the team writing the hyperconverged management software context sensitive help.*

 *I worked on the first documentation resources for this product.
 As part of the team, I worked with engineering testing installation, configuration, and maintenance well before the product was shipped.*